AmaruCrunch/Search-Engine/README.md

 The proccesed Indices are available at: https://console.cloud.google.com/storage/browser/wiki_irt_data

 ### Getting started:
-follow instructions in run_frontend_in_gcp.sh to start a instance on GCP\n uplod search engine files to instance\n
+follow instructions in run_frontend_in_gcp.sh to start a instance on GCP

+uplod search engine files to instance

 !python3 search_frontend.py

 ### Method Overview